 Smartproxy and Bright Data are some of the largest proxy providers in the market.
-Bright Data remains a market leader with a variety of features and proxy types.
-Smartproxy, on the other hand, focuses on delivering value with its rotating proxies.
 Let’s see how the two compare, and which would be a better choice for you.

 Smartproxy vs Bright Data (Luminati): General Information

 |Target audience||Small to mid businesses||Small to large businesses|

 Smartproxy is a relatively young provider, with a team spread across the globe.
 Bright Data is Israel based and has been around for longer, though still not as long as companies like GeoSurf.

 Both providers sell access to multiple proxy networks and proxy-based APIs for data collection, as well as tools for scraping without programming experience.
 Other than that, Smartproxy offers a complementary antidetect browser, while Bright Data sells pre-scraped data sets.

 Smartproxy’s target audience is hustlers and small businesses.
 This is evident from its focus on use cases like sneakers and Instagram, as well as approachable pricing plans.
 Bright Data, on the other hand, tries to cover a wide range of customers.
 But in the end, it focuses on a highly technical audience working at enterprises.

 We like Smartproxy and don’t hide it: it’s won an award every year, either for value services or great customer support.
 Bright Data excels in its proxy management and data collection tools.